reinhardjs/reinhardjs/README.md

 - 💬 Ask me about Android Development
 -->

-- 🔭 I’m currently focusing on Backend Software Development
+- 🔭 I’m currently focusing on Backend Development
 - 🌱 and always learning on how to write a good code
 - 📫 How to reach me: